 The island nation of Mauritius is largely seen as developed middle to high-income economy with both financial and social prosperity that is above average for the region that has been reported by many international governmental and private sector firms.

 Whilst this may be the case for many developing and transient economies worldwide, its environmental report card seems to be lacking in many areas, this is, of course, true of well-developed economies as well, however, the list of future environmental degradation issues, both marine and land-based are rising issue that the island nation needs to adequately tackle now and in the years to come.

-Having said this its a bit of a wonder that we call planet our home that is planet earth, as it is termed around the vast world of ours.
-It has to be noted by far our planet is an ocean planet beset by 70 per cent of water, which undoubtedly is one ocean, with the remaining 20 per cent being constituted of land, our green planet.
+Having said this it’s a bit of a wonder that we call planet our home that is planet earth, as it is termed around our vast world of ours.
+It has to be noted by far that our planet is an ocean planet beset by 70 per cent of water, which undoubtedly is one ocean, with the remaining 20 per cent being constituted of land, our green planet.